SCOPE OF THIS CHAPTER

 - If the alleged perpetrator of the abuse is still alive, and where they may have lived;

-- The identity of any child who may currently be at risk, if known.
+- Whether the alleged abuser is known to be in contact with children currently and the identity of any child who may currently be at risk, if known.

 Try to avoid asking further leading questions or specific detail of the abuse.
-However, if the individual starts to speak in detail, let them finish telling their story.
-The practitioner should be careful to accurately record what is said to them and to discuss the matter with their manager; they may also wish to take advice from their designated lead for child protection and seek whatever support they feel they need.
+However, if the individual starts to speak in detail, let them finish telling their story; be careful to accurately record what is said.
+You should discuss the matter with your manager and designated lead for child protection.

 - Where there is a known child at current risk – a Section 47 (see Child Protection Section 47 Enquiries Procedure) investigation will be needed;